luan-bravo/comic-mono_vertical-adjusted/README.md

 <mark> This is a fork of [dtinth](https://github.com/dtinth/)'s [comic-mono](https://github.com/dtinth/comic-mono-font/)</mark>

+I do not know how to make and modify fonts, so this was all done with trial and error through FontForge
+## Changes from Comic Mono
+ - General Ascent to 1920 and Descent to 128
+ - Use the generated Ascent values win, typo and HHead Ascent to set each Descent to 10% of their respective Ascent.

+### To-do
+ - [ ] Run in through [NerdFont patcher]() with the `--complete` option.
+ - [ ] Add (at least latin) languages accents (i.e.: `á`, `ç`, `ê`, etc.)
+ - [ ] Add Ligatures that are actually Comic

 # Comic Mono
 A legible monospace font... the very typeface you’ve been trained to recognize since childhood.
 This font is a fork of [Shannon Miwa](https://github.com/shannpersand)’s [Comic Shanns](https://github.com/shannpersand/comic-shanns) (version 1).